asiffer/carnx/README.md

 The program processing the incoming packets is `carnx.bpf`.
 Its sources are written in `C` and are then compiled to `eBPF` with `clang` (XDP hooks are run by the eBPF virtual machine).
 This code is very critical as it runs in kernel mode, therefore it is verified by the kernel when we want to load it.
 There are many constraints to pass the *verifier*: limited program size, no loop, buffer bounds must be checked before accesses...
 This program is implemented so as to update some counters from incoming packets.

-Once you have [built the program](#build), you can fetch the list of the counters through:
+As an example, if you have [built the program](#build), you can fetch the list of the counters through:

 ```console
 # grpcurl -plaintext -emit-defaults -unix /run/carnx.sock api.Carnx/GetCounterNames